Optimizing business processes for the future of energy.

-Nassim Kefi, Procurement Advisor at ExxonMobil, sees himself and his colleagues as being at the forefront of an innovation pipeline, one filled with both short and long term opportunities.
+Nassim Kefi, Procurement Manager at ExxonMobil, sees himself and his colleagues as being at the forefront of an innovation pipeline, one filled with both short and long term opportunities.
 In his view, it’s critical that he and his team look beyond the horizon to ensure their pipeline is full of opportunities to streamline operations, and that they proactively identify and find solutions to potential barriers.
-That’s what brought them to consider e-commerce solutions, and choose Amazon Business to help accelerate their procurement digital transformation.
+That’s what brought them to choose Amazon Business to help accelerate their procurement digital transformation.

 Like many enterprise customers, ExxonMobil started their Amazon Business journey with buying office supplies, and quickly expanded to other commodities such as industrial supplies and maintenance, repair and operations (MRO) which represents significant spend for an energy company.

 “At our scale, every percentage point counts.
-When you save thousands of dollars on each transaction, considering the sheer size of our procurement organization and our purchasing activities, it adds up fast," said Kefi.
-“And that’s why we’re aggressively rolling out e-commerce solutions such as Amazon Business in North America, Europe, and beyond, because of this buying channel’s superior value proposition.”
+When you save thousands of dollars on each transaction, it adds up fast," said Kefi.
+“And that’s why we’re aggressively rolling out solutions such as Amazon Business in North America, Europe, and beyond, because of this buying channel’s superior value proposition.”